Key information

 This is on top of the strata manager’s existing obligation to disclose the commissions and training services they have received over the past 12 months, and expect to receive in the next 12 months.

-Strata managers will need to provide clearly itemised quotations for insurance policies.
+Strata managers need to provide clearly itemised quotations for insurance policies.
 This includes setting out commission and broker fee amounts – and who these are ultimately paid to.
-The base premium amount of the insurance and GST will also need to be clearly set out.
+The base premium amount of the insurance and GST also need to be clearly set out.

 More information and support